Hieu565/Math-Score-Predictor/README.md

 - More features (sleep, tutoring, resources used) could improve accuracy.

 ## 📚 Future Improvements
-- Improve tolerance to around 65%
+- Improve tolerance to above 65%
 - Adding other features such as sleep hours, teaching quality to improve the model
 - User authentication
 - Learning analytics dashboard